Post by: Tessa Steinert Evoy, MTS 2020, HDS Office of Admissions Graduate Assistant

 I can’t figure out how to apply for financial aid, what am I doing wrong?

-Upon submitting your application, everyone is considered for merit based aid.
+Upon submitting your application, all MTS and MDiv candidates are considered for merit based aid.
 However, you do have to submit the HDS financial-aid application to be considered for need-based aid.
 It is crucial that you complete this application or you will not be considered for need-based aid.

 How do I know you received my application?